BlackArch/msfdb/README.md

 Manage the metasploit framework database

+You can use an specific port number for the postgresql connection after the operation.
+Example: msfdb init 5433

   msfdb init     # start and initialize the database msfdb reinit   # delete and reinitialize the database msfdb delete   # delete database and stop using it